ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 \section{Discussion}

 This work presents high-resolution $R_{21}$ maps of a sample of nearby spiral galaxies, an early result from the ALMA-FACTS survey.
-While we plan on more quantitative analyses in our subsequent papers, the $R_{21}$ maps already offer the first opportunity to compare the variations of $R_{21}$ amongst galaxies.
+While we plan on more quantitative analyses in our subsequent papers, the $R_{21}$ maps already offer the first opportunity to compare the variations of $R_{21}$ amongst galaxies at high-resolution ($\sim$ 100-200~pc).
 The $R_{21}$ maps appear to show some general trends with respect to galactic morphology.
-While discussions on morphology tend to be empirical, we attempt to characterize the general trends in terms of galactic structures.
+While, in general, discussions on morphology tend to be empirical, we attempt to characterize the general trends in terms of galactic structures.
 In particular, the galactic centers, bars, and spiral arms appear to play their own distinct roles in the organization of the molecular gas conditions traced by $R_{21}$, in addition to their mass distributions as often discussed in the literature.
-These empirical characterizations also seem consistent with the results in recent case studies \citep[e.g.,][]{den-Brok:2021, Egusa:2022, Maeda:2022, den-Brok:2023}.
+These empirical characterizations also seem consistent with the results in recent case studies at high-resolution ($\sim$ 100-200~pc) \citep[e.g.,][]{den-Brok:2021, Egusa:2022, Maeda:2022, den-Brok:2023}

 We will first explain an idea for the stellar and gas morphology-based classifications and supporting dynamical models in the literature (section \ref{sec:morphclass}).
 We then discuss the behaviors of $R_{21}$ in the galactic centers, bars, bar ends, and spiral arms, as well as radial and azimuthal variations of $R_{21}$ along this empirical classification (section \ref{sec:struct}).